hcho3/spmat_reader_cuda/README.md

 The containers are nothing more than a collection of three arrays that together indicate the values and positions of nonzero entries.
-See http://docs.nvidia.com/cuda/cusparse/#matrix-formats for a detailed explanation for Compressed Sparse Columns (CSC) and Compressed Sparse Rows (CSR) layouts.
+See http://docs.nvidia.com/cuda/cusparse/#matrix-formats for a detailed explanation of CSC and CSR layouts.
 (Use Firefox to properly display equations in the documentation.)

+**Disclaimer**:Unfortunately, this library does not support dynamic insertion of nonzero entries.
+We use arrays as underlying storage, which have fixed size after their initial allocation.
+Take a look at [parallel skiplists] (https://github.com/hcho3/skiplist_cuda) if you want to keep a dynamic list of nonzero entries.

 Usage
 ----
 See `tester.cu` for a short sample program.

 **Load a MAT file (MATLAB(R) binary format) into memory:**
 ```cuda
 #include "spmat.h"